Why join HUART?

 - After the decision the applicant will be informed about it and new members will be sent an information package about HUART.
-If needed, you may be in contact with the HUART Office Secretary about the decision.
+If needed, you may be in contact with the HUART Organization Secretary about the decision.
 In about 30 days, you will receive a membership card and other useful information.

 Good to know

 - Membership begins on the day the electronic application form has been sent or the paper version has been signed and dated.
 However, if an application is received at the HUART office more than seven days later than the day the form was signed, the day of receipt will be the first day of membership.